 From an impressive explosion of flowers to frolicking baby lambs and amazing birdlife, here’s a list of most memorable New Zealand spring experiences.

-One of the most popular sights is the flowering purple lupins on the shores of turquoise Lake Tekapo, with the Southern Alps as backdrop.
+One spring's most spectacular displays is the flowering purple lupins on the shores of turquoise Lake Tekapo.
 Further south, the mountain-fringed fruit bowl of Central Otago covers itself in a chaos of pink and white blossoms.

-In the North Island, the themed Hamilton Gardens – just an hour’s drive from central Auckland – are in full bloom come September.
+In the North Island, the themed Hamilton Gardens are in full bloom come September.
 New Plymouth’s central Pukekura Park and Pukeiti are iconic for their rhododendron displays, the latter featuring more than 2,000 varieties.
 The Powerco Taranaki Garden Spectacular held in November is a dream for horticulture enthusiasts.